-Estonia made history in December 2014 by starting the first supranational e-residency scheme in the world – a state-issued, secure digital identity for non-residents that allows digital authentication and the digital signing of documents – thus moving towards the idea of a country without borders.
+Estonia made history in December 2014 by starting the first supranational e-Residency scheme in the world – a state-issued, secure digital identity for non-residents that allows digital authentication and the digital signing of documents – thus moving towards the idea of a country without borders.

-Estonia’s first e-resident was the Economist editor Edward Lucas, who called the E-resident’s card an “Estonian Express” that offers a degree of security, convenience and privacy that no other national ID scheme does.
+Estonia’s first e-resident was The Economist editor Edward Lucas, who called the e-resident’s card an “Estonian Express” that offers a degree of security, convenience and privacy that no other national ID scheme does.
 In a short period of time, thousands of foreign entrepreneurs, professionals and media figures have followed Lucas’s suit to become Estonian e-residents, among them Shinzō Abe – the Prime Minister of Japan.

-In Estonia, it is customary for citizens and residents to use the digital ID-card for paying taxes, transferring money, voting, buying prescriptions and signing documents online.
-But if you come to Estonia temporarily or have business connections in the country, but live elsewhere, an Estonian E-residency is a good opportunity as it gives you access to use Estonia’s digital services.
-When you become an Estonian e-resident, you will obtain a smart digital ID card that will allow you to use the country’s secure digital ID system for electronic banking, company registration, sending secure e-mails, signing and encrypting documents, and accessing other public services, not only in Estonia, but throughout the whole European Union; as under EU law, each EU country’s digital ID is valid in every other country.
+In Estonia, it is customary for citizens and residents to use the digital ID card for paying taxes, transferring money, voting, buying prescriptions and signing documents online.
+But if you come to Estonia temporarily or have business connections in the country, but live elsewhere, an Estonian e-Residency is a good opportunity as it gives you access to use Estonia’s digital services.
+When you become an Estonian e-resident, you will obtain a smart digital ID card that will allow you to use the country’s secure digital ID system for electronic banking, company registration, sending secure e-mails, signing and encrypting documents, and accessing other public services, not only in Estonia, but throughout the whole European Union; as under the EU law, each EU country’s digital ID is valid in every other country.

 How do I apply?